igemsoftware2020/Rochester/README.md

 We integrated our Clinical Predictive Model into a web UI where users can fill out an anonymous survey, and find out their risk of endometriosis from their answers.

 ## Hardware
-### LFA imaging station Light
+### LFA Imaging Station
-Arduino code to for the LFA imaging station, controlling an LED using a potentiometer
+In support of LFA development, we built a smartphone-based platform to image and quantify the signal of our LFA.
+We used Arduino to control an LED in this platform using a potentiometer.

-### Centrifuge control
+### DIY Centrifuge
-Arduino code to control the centrifuge's speed using a keypad with the connection to the ESC controller and LCD screen
+In an effort to make our diagnostics accessible to clinics without a lab, we built a DIY centrifuge to prepare sample for our LFA.
+We used Arduino to control the centrifuge's speed using a keypad with the connection to the ESC controller and LCD screen.